Boys’ Chairman & Team Manager

 Philip started in golf as a junior in 1968 at Scarborough North Cliff GC and played to a good standard achieving a low handicap of 8.
 He served the committee of North Cliff from 1984 – 1997 during which he was appointed Captain in 1994.

 Philip has always strived to improve junior golf not only at his own club, but throughout the East Riding Union and now with Yorkshire.
-He was appointed junior organiser at his club in the late 1980’s and still runs the section with the help of a few enthusiastic assistants.
+He was appointed junior organiser at his club in the late 1980’s and only in 2020 did he retire from this position.
 Philip was very instrumental in adopting the Golf Foundation Passport scheme enabling the professional to operate during his academy coaching sessions.
-Philip and his team take the more proficient juniors out on the course on a Monday evening starting in late April for 20 weeks.
 Many local juniors have benefited from his dedication including Iain Pyman (YUGC Amateur Champion, British Amateur Champion & Professional golfer) and Michael Petch ( USPGA Seniors Tour Director) to name a couple.
 In 2014 Philip was awarded the Sir Henry Cotton Award for meritorious service to junior golf from The Golf Foundation.

-Philip has taken over this role as Chairman with great enthusiasm and relishes in the challenges ahead.
-He would like to see junior golf numbers increase and appreciates there are many professionals and volunteers who are endeavouring to achieve the same, but understands it is a very difficult task.
+Philip continues in his role as Chairman with great enthusiasm and relishes in the challenges ahead.
+He would like to see junior golf numbers increase and appreciates there are many professionals and volunteers who are endeavouring to achieve the same, but understands it is an exceedingly difficult task.
 He was delighted for the Boys when they were crowned England Golf Boys County Champions in August 2017 & 2018, especially having come second in 2016, then losing out by half a point!
-In 2019 the Boys failed to qualify for the finals with our rivals from the red rose county, Lancashire taking the honours of representing the Northern Counties in the final!
+In 2019 the Boys failed to qualify for the finals with our rivals from the red rose county, Lancashire taking the honours of representing the Northern Counties in the national final!

-2019 saw the Northern Counties competing in the inaugural Boys Junior League, based on the men’s league, but splitting the northern counties into two divisions, North (Cumbria, Durham & Northumberland) and South (Cheshire, Lancashire & Yorkshire).
-The winners of these two divisions meeting in a final for the title at Cleveland Golf Club with Yorkshire beating Durham.
+2019 saw the Northern Counties competing in the inaugural Boys Junior League, based on the men’s league, but dividing the northern counties into two divisions, North (Cumbria, Durham & Northumberland) and South (Cheshire, Lancashire & Yorkshire).
+Fortunately, the league managed to go ahead in 2020 despite the various rules, regulations, and lockdowns around Covid-19 with the winners of these two divisions, Lancashire, and Northumberland meeting in the final at Northumberland Golf Club, with Lancashire taking the honours.

 He would like to see Yorkshire consistently at the top, continuing in producing some first-class players and assisting in any way possible to promote junior golf.
-It’s a shame that we have lost golf coverage to Sky and professional tournaments abroad, but there is some great golf to be seen at Amateur level.
+It is a shame that we have lost golf coverage to Sky and professional tournaments abroad, but there is some great golf to be seen at Amateur level.
 Please come along to spectate, the guys love it!
-You may even be watching the next Open or Masters Champion in a few years, for example Danny Willett; he was playing for the boys and men’s team less than 10 years ago.
+You may even be watching the next Open or Masters Champion in a few years, for example Danny Willett and Matt Fitzpatrick; both were playing for the boys and men’s team less than 10 years ago.
+We currently have 13 boys now in the States on the US Golfing Scholarship with many performing exceptionally well in their endeavours to be better players and ultimately achieving their degree.
+The Walker Cup squad for 2021 has been announced which includes three Yorkshire players, Alex Fitzpatrick, Barclay Brown and Ben Schmidt, all recent Boys team players.
+I along with us all wish them well in attaining their call up to the GB& I team.

 Q. When did you start playing golf?